 A: The development of IP is governed by the Consortium Agreement.
-See Section 9.
+See Section 9 of the Guide for Applicants.

 Q: If an SME and an RPO engaged in a DTIF each equally contribute towards the development of a piece of IP during the project will a joint ownership agreement apply?
 Do state aid rules have an implication?